framiere/monitoring-demo/README.md

 - click discover
 - win !

-## Step 4 - Elasticsearch Metrics !
+# 5. Elasticsearch Metrics !

 Docker has metrics about the state of each container, but also what is does consume, let's leverage that !